-If you are diagnosed with gum disease(periodontal disease) your dentist may prescribe a scaling and root planing procedure.
+If you are diagnosed with gum disease, your Austin dentist may prescribe a periodontal scaling and root planing procedure.
 Commonly known as a “deep cleaning”, this procedure allows us to get into deep areas of the gum where food and bacteria thrive.
 For long-term health, it is important for a dental professional to physically remove the plaque/calculus buildup and flush the bacteria out of these sites.
-Normally, local anesthesia is administered to make deep cleanings comfortable for patients.
-Many times, local antibiotics may be recommended along with a deep cleaning to achieve best results.
+Normally, local anesthesia is administered to make periodontal deep cleanings comfortable for patients.
+Many times, local antibiotics may be recommended along with a deep cleaning to achieve the best results.

+At Belterra Dental in Austin, we pride ourselves on educating our patients.
+We want each patient to know why, when and how their periodontal treatment is recommended and administered.
+A big part of periodontal therapy that is often overlooked is periodontal maintenance after the gum disease treatment has been received.
 After you receive a deep cleaning, you may find yourself thinking “alright, I’m getting a deep cleaning and this will take care of my gum disease”.
-Unfortunately, gum disease is a chronic, progressive, long term disease.
-What that means is that gum disease develops over the course of many years due to poor oral hygiene, lack of routine dental cleanings and genetic factors.
+Unfortunately, gum disease is a chronic, progressive, long-term disease.
+What that means is that gum disease develops over the course of many years due to poor oral hygiene, lack of routine dental cleaning and genetic factors.
 Therefore, in order to fully resolve this condition, it is very important to improve your oral hygiene at home and return for you periodontal maintenance visits that range from 3-4 times a year.
-For more questions of periodontal therapy

 Gum Disease Treatment in Dripping Springs & Austin